 The power outages during this cold weather event were primarily due to generation failure and a low natural gas supply.
 However, two transmission failures were reported, and they caused a loss of 89 MW of power.
 Additionally, cold grease in a circuit breaker slowed its breaking, which caused six generators to trip offline \cite{event_41}.

-\subsubsection{October 29-30, 2011, Northeast}
+\subsubsection{October 29--30, 2011, Northeast}

 A snowstorm in the Northeast caused significant power outages that lasted up to a week.
-In total, seventy-four transmission lines had outages, six caused by direct snow and ice accumulation on the equipment.
-Transmission failures caused forty-four transmission substations to go offline as well, and 130,000 customers across 6 states lost power.
-Trees that fell due to snow and ice build-up also brought down or shortened many distribution lines.
-Many more distribution lines were damaged than transmission lines because less clearance was kept between lower voltage lines and trees.
+In total, 74 transmission lines had outages, six of which were caused by direct snow and ice accumulation on the equipment.
+Transmission failures caused forty-four transmission substations to go offline as well, and 130,000 customers across six states lost power.
+Trees that fell because of snow and ice build-up also brought down or shortened many distribution lines.
+Many more distribution lines were damaged than transmission lines because less clearance was kept between lower-voltage lines and trees.

-Additionally, a 115 kV power line was taken offline for 5 hours because a relay was tripped incorrectly, although no customers were affected.
+Additionally, a 115 kV power line was taken offline for five hours because a relay was tripped incorrectly, although no customers were affected.
 Another 115 kV line was taken out of service when a circuit breaker failed to operate.
-The circuit breaker was stuck and couldn't isolate a faulted line, and this caused 4,900 consumers to lose power.
-An additional 3,800 lost power due to unknown failures that could result from trees touching lines or icing across insulators \cite{event_42}.
+The circuit breaker was stuck and could not isolate a faulted line, causing 4,900 consumers to lose power.
+An additional 3,800 consumers lost power because of unknown failures that could result from trees touching lines or icing across insulators \cite{event_42}.

-\subsubsection{February 2021, Texas}
+\subsubsection{February 11--20 2021, Texas}

-In 2021 an unusually long and cold polar vortex hit Texas.
+In 2021, an unusually long and cold polar vortex hit Texas ("the Great Texas Freeze").
 The cold temperatures caused icing to form on wind turbine blades and in their gearboxes, and there were issues with natural gas supply to electrical generation plants.
 While energy demand increased as customers turned their heaters up, large generators started to go offline unexpectedly.
-Weather-related outages increased from 15,000 MW to 30,000 MW in 24 hours, and transmission and substation outages caused 1900 MW of solar and wind generation to go offline.
-The frequency began to drop at the end of February $14^{th}$ because the load was reaching the maximum capacity, so generators began shedding load on the $15^{th}$.
+Weather-related outages increased from 15,000~ MW to 30,000~MW in 24 hours, and transmission and substation outages caused 1900~MW of solar and wind generation to go offline.
+The frequency began to drop at the end of February 14 because the load was reaching the maximum capacity, and on February 15, generators began shedding load.
 At one point, the frequency dropped to a near-critical point but recovered before a complete blackout occurred \cite{event_43}.
 Overall, 111 people lost their lives, 4.5 million homes lost power, and \$130 billion of losses and property damage occurred as a result of the event \cite{event_44}.